Jarrell28/reading-notes/class19/README.md

 Logging message delivery status helps provide better operational insight, such as the following:

--Knowing whether a message was delivered to the Amazon SNS endpoint.
+- Knowing whether a message was delivered to the Amazon SNS endpoint.

--Identifying the response sent from the Amazon SNS endpoint to Amazon SNS.
+- Identifying the response sent from the Amazon SNS endpoint to Amazon SNS.

--Determining the message dwell time (the time between the publish timestamp and just before handing off to an Amazon SNS endpoint).
+- Determining the message dwell time (the time between the publish timestamp and just before handing off to an Amazon SNS endpoint).